Katie Armiger: Career

 "Better in a Black Dress" was released in mid-June 2012, debuting at number 54 on Billboards Hot Country Songs chart for the week of June 23, 2012.
 Since then, the song has become her highest charting single.
 The album that followed on January 22, 2013, Fall Into Me, became her highest charting album to date.
 It marked Armiger's first entry on the Independent Albums chart (No. 6) and the all-genre Billboard 200 (No. 32).
 It also became her first top 10 country album, debuting at number 7.
 The album's second single, "Playin' with Fire", was released February 11, 2013.

-Cold River Records later stated that "Katie Armiger has decided to take a breather and decide her next career aspirations".
+Katie Armiger left the music business in 2015.
+She later said she had been blacklisted after complaining about sexual harassment by radio programmers.
+Lawsuits between Armiger and Cold River Records and its founder Peter Timothy O'Heeron were settled in 2019.
+Terms of the settlement are confidential.